phankanp/Project-3---Stack-Overflow-Model-Unit-Tests/README.md

+Added unit tests to existing Java models to ensure that a application called Stack Overboard is functioning as intended.

 # Steps

 - Create a new Test Fixture for the User model in a separate but same package test directory structure.
 Use JUnit4.